 At first, targeted advertising may seem convenient.
 Why wouldn’t you want ads and products curated just for you?

 Targeted advertisements are not only irritating but also put your personal information at risk.
 Most people are unaware of how targeted advertising works and how much information is collected online.
-But given the fact that Target can anticipate a shopper’s trimester, we can guarantee it’s a lot.
-Not to mention, you don’t want just anyone to get access to your data to use for malicious purposes.
+Are you ready to protect yourself from targeted ads?
+A VPN is the way to go, and Surfshark can help with that.